pambrose/battlesnake-examples/README.md

 ## Running a snake

-Assign the `mainName` variable in [build.gradle](build.gradle#L28) to the proper snake classname.
+Assign the `mainName` variable in [build.gradle](build.gradle#L28) to the desired snake classname.

 Run the snake locally with:
 ```bash
 ./gradlew run
 ```
-Use [ngrok](https://ngrok.com) to make a locally running snake visible to the BattleSnake server.
+Use [ngrok](https://ngrok.com) to make a locally running snake visible to the Battlesnake server.

 ## Executable Jar